mridlen/encoderlogic/README.md

 		command(cmd, term);
 	}
 ```
-These cmd modules will be compiled in to the interpreter.cmd dynamically.
+These cmd modules will be compiled in to the interpreter.php dynamically.

 2) Create a .js file (in this example, command.js) with your command actions in it